 Day 2 – Haleakalā National Park

-Your Maui vacation wouldn’t be complete without a visit to Haleakalā National Park I recommend dedicating at least half a day in the park as climbing up Mount Haleakalā takes over an hour each way.
+Your Maui vacation wouldn’t be complete without a visit to Haleakalā National Park.
+I recommend dedicating at least half a day in the park as climbing up Mount Haleakalā takes over an hour each way.

 The most popular thing to do in Haleakalā National Park is to watch the sunrise over the crater.
 If this sounds like something, you would like to do, take advantage of your jet lag, and do this early on in your trip.
 Make sure to reserve your tickets 60 days in advance at recreation.gov.
-Much like in Zion National Park, tickets are $1 each, but don’t worry if you missed early reservations as additional tickets are released 2 days prior.
+Much like in Zion National Park, tickets are $1 each.
+Don’t worry if you missed early reservations as additional tickets are released 2 days prior.
 One ticket allows one vehicle to enter the park between 3am and 7am.

 If you did not get reservations or prefer to sleep in, you can also watch the sunset on Haleakalā free of charge with your America the Beautiful pass.

 The parking lot at the summit fills up first.
 But to be honest, the views are much better near the Visitor Center anyway.
 Park your car at the second visitor center and watch the sun rise over the Haleakalā Crater there.
-Chances are it will be less crowded than the summit, and you’ll also be closer to the start of the Sliding Sands Trail.
+Chances are it will be less crowded than the summit, and you’ll also be closer to the Sliding Sands trailhead.
 I recommend arriving no later than 30 minutes before sunrise, so make sure to leave yourself plenty of time to get to the summit.

 WEATHER